dansmyers/ProgrammingAndSoftwareDevelopment/Exam_Review/README.md

 - Inserting a new node at a given position
 - Removing the node at a given position
 - Inserting at the tail when there is no tail pointer
+- Methods from Assignment 4

 I won't ask you to reverse a list: that question is frightfully jejune.

 ## Recursion

 Be able to implement a recursive function as a Java method given its description.
-See Chapter 8 questions 13-16.
+See Chapter 8 questions 13-16 and the questions on Assignment 4.

 Be able to use induction to prove that a given *T*(*n*)  satisfies a recurrence relation.
 I will give you the function; you won't have to guess it from cases.
 See Chapter 8 questions 17-19.